-In 1995, Murray Hoy founded 4 Seasons Lawn & Garden with a commitment to provide quality products and superior service.
-4 Seasons Lawn & Garden is Waynesburg’s local source for John Deere, Stihl, Husqvarna the number one brands in the industry and they just added Honda Power Products to the lineup.
+With a commitment to provide quality products and superior service, 4 Seasons Lawn & Garden is Waynesburg’s local source for John Deere, Stihl, Husqvarna, and Honda Power products.
 4 Seasons Lawn & Garden was founded on providing the best quality of products available, and then backing that up with unmatched customer service.
-“We stand behind everything we sell or rent with parts in stock and fast accurate service.
-We will take the time to make sure our customers understand how to safely operate and maintain everything we sell or rent,” says Murray.

 Take exit 14 off of I-79 to merge onto PA-21 W toward Waynesburg go 0.3 miles, turn left onto Miller Lane go 0.1 miles, turn left onto Elm Dr/T684 go 0.6 miles, turn right onto T571/Willow Dr. go 0.3 miles, turn left onto Rolling Meadows Rd. go 207 ft., destination will be on the left.